 Implied Warranty of Fitness for a Particular Use

-A warranty is implied when a buyer relies upon a seller’s knowledge and the seller knows it.
-If a buyer asks a seller for help selecting a product to do something in particular and the seller agrees to find the right product, the seller has promised to sell a product that will do that thing.
-Read the Law: MD Code Comm.
-Law § 2-315
+A warranty is implied when a buyer relies upon a seller’s skill and judgment and the seller knows it.
+If a buyer asks a seller for help selecting a product to do something in particular and the seller agrees to find the right product, the seller has promised to sell a product that will do what was promised.

 Implied Warranty of Merchantability

 Sellers who are in the business of selling certain products give buyers an implied warranty of merchantability when they sell those products.
+Sellers include manufacturers; distributors; dealers; wholesalers; and/or other middlemen or retailers.
 The implied warranty of merchantability promises that the product is fit for the ordinary use of such products.
 For example, a person who is in the business of selling chairs promises buyers that the chairs can be used to sit on without a problem.
 The implied warranty of merchantability also promises that the product inside the packaging for a product matches what is described on the outside of the box.
-Read the Law: MD Code Comm.
-Law § 2-314

 Implied Warranty of Title

 Extended warranties are any terms and conditions added to any express warranties.
-They are sold for an additional cost beyond the cost of the product.
-Extended warranties are really service contracts.
-Read the Law: MD Code Comm.
-Law § 14-1311
+Extended warranties may not replace the original express warranty and are only offered as an addition to the original express warranty.
+They are sold for additional costs beyond the cost of the produce.
+Extended warranties are more like service contracts.

 These books can be found at many Circuit Court Libraries.